apache/airflow/BREEZE.rst

           Default: v1.18.6

   --kind-version <KIND_VERSION>
-          Kind version - only used in case one of --kind-cluster-* commands is used.
+          Kind version - only used in case one of kind-cluster commands is used.
           One of:

                  v0.8.0